 In addition, when DTT will have migrated below 694 MHz, the TV receiver selectivity may be improved in order to better filter out interfering signal from the bands 700 MHz and 800 MHz.
+More precisely, there are two migrations to be taken into account, one to consider the ongoing release of the 800 MHz band and another the release of the 700 MHz band.

-The Commission has requested ETSI and CENELEC additional EMC and radio standardization work supporting the implementation of the 800 MHz Decision.
+The Commission has requested ETSI and CENELEC to undertake additional EMC and radio standardization work supporting the implementation of the 800 MHz Decision.
 The Joint Working Group (JWG) between ETSI and CENELEC is currently carrying out this activity and is expected to modify the relevant harmonised standards accordingly.